[ Ver esta página en español ]

 - Work and Hobbies: Workers or hobbyists can be exposed by breathing in lead dust or lead fumes when working with metal, paint, pigments or glazes that contain lead.
 Employers are required by law to protect workers from lead exposure.

 - Hazardous Consumer Products: Some health remedies, foods, jewelry, toys and other items have high levels of lead and other dangerous metals, even if they are not listed on the product labels.
 The more often you use these products, the greater the health risk.

 You can also be exposed by drinking water that comes from plumbing fixtures that have lead, or from soil that is contaminated by lead from nearby paint, gasoline or manufacturing.

 Most people with lead poisoning do not look or feel sick.
 The only way to know if lead exposure has occurred is to get a blood lead test.
 If you think you or other family members are at risk for lead poisoning, ask your doctor for a blood lead test.
 For help finding a doctor, call 311.

 - Children: The City requires all one- and two-year old children to be tested for lead.
 Children should also be assessed for lead exposure by their doctor every year until they are 6 years old.

 - Pregnant women: Doctors should assess pregnant women for lead exposure during their first prenatal visit.

 - Workers: Workers at risk for lead exposure because of their job should be monitored by their employer.
 If you work around lead, find out if your employer has a blood lead monitoring program.
 If not, speak with your doctor about getting a blood lead test.

-For more information, call 311 and ask for the Healthy Homes Program
+For more information on lead, call 311 and ask for Healthy Homes Information.